ZacWalk/nn/README.md

 # nn
 A simple multilevel perceptron that can train and run on the fashion mnist dataset.
+Implemented in C++ with no dependencies.

 I wanted to experiment with the accuracy when using 8-bit log weights.
 Currently only mplementing with floats.